webKrafters/react-eagleeye/README.md

 # Eagle Eye JS

 This is a developer-friendly non-scoped installation of the webKrafters' React Eagle Eye context.
+A more straight forward alternative to React Context API, Redux, Mobx etc.

 ### Name: